haje01/mersoz/README.md

 ## Run

-Run Ninja build file, which will execute your tasks. (in parallel)
+Run Ninja build file(`build.ninja` by default), which will execute your tasks in parallel.

     $ sudo /usr/loca/bin/ninja